kinou74/Domoticz-Palazzetti/README.md

 * PHP script to send JSON requests to the Connection Box - used as device action script
 * LUA script to sync data between dummy devices, with a intensive use of ```commandArray["UpdateDevice"] = "idx|nValue|sValue"``` to avoid infinite back and forth at device update.

-The aim of developing this plugin was to ease maintenance by reducing the number of script files.
+So the main reason of this plugin was to ease maintenance by reducing the number of script files.
-Moreover, there is no more need to maintain devices idx in different scripts, as Domoticz Python plugin framework gives a index-free access to devices attached to the plugin hardware.
+Moreover, there is no more need to maintain devices idx in different scripts, as Domoticz Python plugin framework gives an index-less access to devices attached to the plugin hardware.
+BTW, it's also my first walk in Python scripts.

 ## Key Features